By: William C. Head – Atlanta DUI Attorney

 Third, a threshold determination of “probable cause to arrest” for DUI is a legal issue in many cases.
 Any officer arresting for driving while intoxicated knows that he or she must be able to back up the arrest decision with tangible proof of “impairment.”
 This proof typically is gathered from THREE sources: (1) What bad driving conduct was observed (e.g., swerving across lane lines, running a red light)?
 (2) What are the manifestations of an impaired driver, like slurred speech, unsteadiness on his or her feet, an admission of consumption of alcohol (or drugs)? & (3) How did the driver perform, if he or she attempted to perform ANY field sobriety tests — (which are 100% voluntary and optional but this little “secret” is seldom disclosed by an investigating officer BEFORE you are arrested)?

-Burns and her other researchers originally collected data about currently-used police roadside tests for intoxication.
-Three of these tests, when administered in a standardized manner, were claimed to create “a highly accurate and reliable battery of tests for distinguishing BACs above 0.10.”
+Burns and her other field sobriety test researchers originally collected data about currently-used police roadside sobriety test rules for proving intoxication.
+Three of these tests, when administered in a standardized manner, were claimed to create “a highly accurate and reliable battery of sobriety tests for distinguishing BACs above 0.10.”
 These are the CLAIMED levels of the three evaluations, but none of their work was exposed to peer review, and the statistics gathered from these federally-funded studies fall far short of being complete.
-Therefore, full review of HOW BAD these methods and results really were cannot be precisely quantified.
+Therefore, full review of HOW BAD these DUI test methods and results of field sobriety test procedures really were cannot be precisely quantified.

 Horizontal Gaze Nystagmus (HGN) – [the EYE test]

 Walk-and-Turn (WAT) – [the walk-the-line test]